Minipoloalex/comp_prog/notes/strings/z-algorithm.md

 It uses the **Z-function**:

 **Given a position, this function gives the length of the longest string that's both the prefix of $S$ and of the suffix of  $S$ starting at the given position**.

+Check another way to interpret the array: [Library Checker Problem](#library-checker-problem)

 Basically, at position $i$, it gives the length of the prefix of the string that's the same as the prefix of the suffix that starts at $i$.
 For instance, the first value is always the size of the string.